-Toec is ransomware that belongs to Djvu ransomware family.
-Typically, people who have their computers infected with malware like Toec cannot access/use their files, programs of this type encrypt data with strong encryption algorithms.
-In most cases the only way to decrypt files is to use decryption tools and/or keys that can be purchased from cyber criminals who designed ransomware.
-In other words, victims are forced to pay a ransom.
-Toec renames encrypted files by appending the ".toec" extension, for example, it renames a file named "1.jpg" to "1.jpg.toec", etc. It also creates a ransom note, the "_readme.txt" text file.
+Toec is ransomware that belongs to the Djvu ransomware family.
+Typically, people who have computers infected with malware like Toec cannot access or use their files, since these programs encrypt data with strong encryption algorithms.
+In most cases, the only way to decrypt files is to use decryption tools and/or keys, which can only be purchased from the cyber criminals who designed the ransomware.
+Therefore, victims are forced to pay ransoms.
+Toec renames encrypted files by appending the ".toec" extension.
+For example, "1.jpg" becomes "1.jpg.toec".
+It also creates a ransom message within the "_readme.txt" text file.

-Victims of Toec ransomware are offered a free decryption of one file that can be sent to its developers via firstname.lastname@example.org or email@example.com email address.
-If contacted in the first 72 hours after encryption, they will sell decryption tool and key for $490, after that their price will be $980.
-Simply said, victims are encouraged to write them an email as soon as possible.
-As stated in the ransom note, it is impossible to decrypt files without tools that can be provided only by Teoc developers.
-Unfortunately, it is true: most ransomware-type programs encrypt files with strong algorithms and cyber criminals who designed a particular ransomware are the only ones who have decryption tools.
+Victims of Toec ransomware are offered free decryption of one file, which can be sent to developers via the firstname.lastname@example.org or email@example.com email address.
+If contacted within the first 72 hours of encryption, they offer the decryption tool and key at $490.
+After this, the cost increases to $980.
+Therefore, victims are encouraged to send an email immediately.
+The ransom message states that it is impossible to decrypt files without tools that can be provided only by Teoc developers.
+Unfortunately, this is accurate - most ransomware-type programs encrypt files with strong algorithms, and only the cyber criminals who designed the specific ransomware have valid decryption tools.
 Typically, the only way to avoid data loss without having to pay a ransom is to restore files from a backup.
-Besides, most cyber criminals cannot be trusted: even if victims pay them, they often do not get anything in return (victims do not receive tools that supposed to decrypt their files).
-It is worth mentioning that even if ransomware is removed from the system all files remain encrypted.
-Removing ransomware only prevents it from causing further encryptions.
+Note that cyber criminals can never be trusted.
+Even if victims pay, they often receive no tools to decrypt their files.
+Even if ransomware is removed from the system, all files remain encrypted - removing ransomware only prevents further encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Most ransomware-type programs have these two things in common: they are designed to prevent victims from accessing their files by encrypting them and create ransom notes that contain instructions on how to pay a ransom.
-Here are a couple of examples of other ransomware: Asus, Decrypme and 2Hamlampampom.
-Typically, the main differences are price of a decryption tool and/or key and cryptographic algorithm (symmetric or asymmetric) that is used to lock data.
-Either way, in most cases it is impossible to decrypt files without tools that only developers of ransomware have.
-It is possible only if ransomware is not fully developed (has bugs, flaws, and so on).
-That is why it is important to have data backed up and keep it on a remote server and/or unplugged storage device.
+Most ransomware-type programs prevent victims from accessing their files by encryption and create ransom messages that contain instructions about how to pay the ransom.
+Some examples of other ransomware programs include Asus, Decrypme, and 2Hamlampampom.
+Main differences are cost of decryption tool and/or key and cryptographic algorithm (symmetric or asymmetric) used to lock data.
+In most cases it is impossible to decrypt files without tools held only by the developers of ransomware, unless the ransomware is not fully developed (has bugs, flaws, and so on).
+Therefore, have your data backed up and keep it on a remote server and/or unplugged storage device.